Inference in Deep Learning

 Especially when variational autoencoders are used in sequence modeling it becomes apparent that the latent code is generally not used.
 The variational lossy autoencoder introduces control over the latent code to successfully combine them with recurrent networks (Chen et al., 2017).

 From an information-theoretic perspective the differences can be formulated in an extreme manner: maximization or minimization of mutual information.
 With InfoGAN (not explained in this blog post) mutual information between input and latent variables is maximized to make sure that the variables are all used.
 This is useful to avoid the “uninformative latent code problem”, where latent features are actually not used in the training.
 However, with for example the information bottleneck approach the mutual information between input and latent variables is minimized (under the constraint that the features still predict some labels).
-This is logically from the perspective of compression.
+This makes sense from the perspective of compression.
 This behavior can all be seen as a so-called information-autoencoding family (Zhao et al., 2017).

-It is interesting to study how nonparametric Bayesian methods fair with respect to this family and what role they fulfill in such a constrained optimization problem.
+It is interesting to study how nonparametric Bayesian methods fare with respect to this family and what role they fulfill in such a constrained optimization problem.
 Existing models namely use fixed values for the Lagrangian multipliers (the tradeoffs they make).

 Training deep networks has undergone several advances.
 One of the first innovations has been the layer by layer training.
+Other concepts you will find are:

 Another key idea has been to randomly drop units including connections during training.
 This prevents overfitting.
 During training in this way a collection of differently thinned networks is used.
 At testing an unthinned network is used.
 This is called dropout (Srivastava et al., 2014).